kg4ydw/noacli/documentation/Readme.md

     Forces --fixed; Read the whole table (or just nlines) up front and use a mask algorithm to split fixed width tables, looking for columns with only whitespace (or delimiters if specified, e.g. --delimiters=-=+: ) and merge in any extra columns with --columns= (negative values to remove column seperations)

 Like qtail, table also accepts the --file and --files options when used inside noacli.

+By default the search box in the column picker searches the entire table, but if you select a single column name from the list and press return in the search box, searches will be restricted to that column.
+Unselect all columns and press return to search the entire table again.

 ## small output
 The small output dock window will collect output from commands that